 Otsukare means “fatigue” and it especially refers to the hard work a person has just done and serves as a compliment.
 In Japan, it is highly respected to work until you drop.
 This expression shows how dedicated the Japanese are at work.

-When people leave the office at night, they say Otsukaresama Deshita, which can be translated as “are you tired”, but which means “Good Job!”.
+When people leave the office at night, they say Otsukaresama Deshita, which translates to "You're tired", but it means "Good job!"
 This is one of the most important phrases in the workplace.

 We recommend reading: Japanese words and phrases for factory work